 North Carolina Astronomers’ Meeting (NCAM)

-Dr. Charbonneau will also give a public lecture at 7:30 p.m. on Friday, 23 Sep 2016, in the auditorium of the Koury Hospitality Careers Building at GTCC.
+Dr. Mather also gave a public lecture at 7:30 p.m. on Friday, 22 Sep 2017, in the auditorium of the Koury Hospitality Careers Building at GTCC.

 NCAM is an annual technical meeting that seeks to bring members of the NC professional astronomy community together to network and share research.
 The meeting usually draws 50+ attendees from institutions around North Carolina and surrounding states.
 For the past two decades, NCAM has been held annually in late September or early October, and includes a plenary presentation from an invited researcher, short oral sessions scheduled throughout the day, and space for research posters.
 We especially encourage presentations of student research.
 The meeting also usually includes two special sessions: the annual business meeting of the NC Section of the International Dark-sky Association, and a Center for Astronomy Education Regional Teaching Exchange.